 Solutions When the Image is Not Rectangular

 If the projected image is not evenly rectangular, try the following solutions:

-- Turn on automatic keystone adjustments using the projector's menus. - Place the projector directly in front of the center of the screen, facing it squarely, if possible. - If you adjusted the projector height using the projector feet, press the keystone buttons on the projector to adjust the image shape.
+- Place the projector directly in front of the center of the screen, facing it squarely, if possible. - Adjust the image shape using the Geometric Correction menu settings.